juldebar/R_Metadata/README.md

 - [NetCDF files / OPeNDAP accesible on Thredds sever](https://github.com/juldebar/R_Metadata/tree/master/metadata_workflow_NetCDF_Thredds_Catalog)
   - local access
   - `accessible` with OPeNDAP on a Thredds server

+##  These R codes can be executed online

+All codes can be executed online in RStudio server provided by D4science infrastructure.
+If you want to try, please [ask a login](https://bluebridge.d4science.org/web/sdi_lab/) (and briefly explain why):

+#  How to start

+##  Pre-requisites

+Make sure that following pre-requisites are ok:

 The scripts use following R packages: